Choosing a Mosquito Repellent

 When it's 90 degrees outside, this may be the last thing you want to do.
 But it's one way to help prevent mosquito bites without using chemical mosquito repellent.

-Eliminate standing water: Mosquitoes breed in standing water.
+Get rid of standing water.
+Mosquitoes breed in standing water.
 Eliminate places in your yard where water can collect, such as:

 Be sure to change the water in bird baths weekly.
 Keep your pool water circulating and treated.